jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    => setenv dfu_alt_info ${dfu_alt_info_emmc}
    => dfu 0 mmc 0

+This comands assumes eMMC device exists and is mmc device 0.

-and on the host machine have the bootloader binaries ready to flash to eMMC boot0 HW partition.
+On the host machine have the bootloader binaries ready to flash to eMMC Boot0.
 Execute the :command:`dfu-util` to transfer files to the device.
 The general syntax for dfu-util command is:

 .. code-block:: console